madhug-nadig/articles/_posts/2017-11-04-understanding-genetic-algorithms-and-python-implementation-machine-learning.md

 -   When the problem to be solved can be approximated to a search in combinatorial space.

-# Implementing Genetic Algorithms using Scikit-Learn:
+# Implementing Genetic Algorithms using Sklearn-genetic:

 Now that we have understood the algorithm, let’s go ahead and implement it out of box in Python.
 We can use Python's all-powerful `scikit-learn` library to implement DBSCAN.